the-teachingRSE-project/competencies/competencies.md

 An RSE should understand their output and its implications.
 An important facet of this capability relates to information security.
-RSEs need to consider the safety and integrity of personal data and other sensitive information and make sure that they do not negatively impact the integrity of their institution's network.
+RSEs need to consider the safety and integrity of personal data and other sensitive information and make sure that they do not negatively impact the integrity of their institution's network and computing infrastruture.

 ## Research skills {#sec:research-skills}